dejongnj/jfaf/README.md

 # JFAF - JSON Files And Folders
+## Prerequisites and dependencies
+- requires node 8 or above
+## Introduction

 Jfaf (pronounced jay-faf) is a library that builds a JSON representation of a set of folders.
-It's initial version (pre 0.1)makes use of Node's promises apis for fs (as in fs.promises[methodName]), but a rewrite to make use of the default asynchronous fs api with callbacks is in the works.

-It's usage is fairly straight forward:
+It makes use of Node's util.promisify to use promisified versions of `fs.readdir`, `fs.readFile` and `fs.stat` metods.

+## Usage

+It's usage is fairly straight forward; import and pass it relative folder path for which you want to create a json representation. ***(folder path is relative to root folder from where process is run).*** For example:

+On the command line, install jfaf:
 ```
 npm install jfaf
 ```
+Use it in a js file:
 ```
-// in a js file
 const jfaf = require('jfaf')

 const structurePromise = jfaf('relative/to/root/folder')